Rental Property Return Investment Tips

-Is six percent a good return on your investment?
-That's up to you to decide.
-If you can find higher-quality tenants in a nicer neighborhood, then six percent could be a great return.
-If you're getting six percent for a shaky neighborhood with lots of risks, then six percent might not be worthwhile.
+Whether 6 percent makes a good return on your investment is up to you to decide.
+If you can find higher-quality tenants in a nicer neighborhood, then 6 percent could be a great return.
+If you're getting 6 percent for a shaky neighborhood with lots of risks, then this return might not be worthwhile.

 The One Percent Rule

 This is a general rule of thumb that people use when evaluating a rental property.
-If the gross monthly rent (the rent before expenses) equals at least one percent of the purchase price, they'll look further into the investment.
+If the gross monthly rent (before expenses) equals at least one percent of the purchase price, they'll look further into the investment.
 If it doesn't, they'll skip over it.

 For example, a $200,000 house—using this rule of thumb—would need to rent for $2,000 per month.
 If it doesn't, then it doesn't meet the One Percent Rule.

 Under this rule, the house brings in gross revenue of 12 percent of the purchase price each year.
 After expenses, the property may bring a net revenue of 6-8 percent of the purchase price.

 This is generally considered a good return, but, again, it depends on what area of town you're considering.
 Nicer neighborhoods tend to have lower rental returns, while shakier neighborhoods tend to have higher returns.

-Remember, six percent or eight percent (or any percent) doesn't mean as much if that interest is non-compounding.
+Keep in mind that 6 percent or 8 percent doesn't mean as much if that interest is non-compounding.
 To give your returns the same benefit and the same chance of growth as money in the stock market, you'll need to reinvest 100 percent of the proceeds so your returns can compound upon themselves.